-Admitted students complete required courses either on a part-time or full-time basis.
+Admitted students complete required courses on a part-time, lock-step basis.
 Courses in the major (Phase I) are designed to broaden the student's foundation in the sciences in preparation for the clinical phase of the program (Phase II).
 All courses are taught online, with the exception of the clinical practicum.

 The clinical practicum (Phase II) is usually taken on a full-time basis.
 Students are typically in a clinical laboratory eight hours per day (daytime hours), five days per week.
 Admitted students must be able to fulfill the necessary time requirement for the practicum.